Woutitit/woutitit.github.io/gear.md

 [Home](index.md)

 # Gear
-> For licences and login detials.
+> For licences and login details.
 Refer to my main Google Drive account.

 List of all the gear that I currently own or want to own.